ErickLuu/Honours-Project-Notes/Notes/Notes for essay.md

 Latex + maths

-Abstract: 150-250 words
+- Abstract: 150-250 words
-Essay: Focus on subtopic, don't presenta all your work
+- Essay: Focus on subtopic, don't presenta all your work

 Could be background/review, try to be self-contained.

 ## Structure

-Introduction: Motivation, Context, "Details
+Introduction: Motivation, Context, Details
 What's to come, main results

-Conclusion:
-Future work, mini summary, take home message
+Conclusion: Future work, mini summary, take home message

 New results
 Separate new from old, cite appropriately